Aaronf87/My-Portfolio/README.md

 This is first attempt to create a personal profile and portfolio deployed site made in June 2023.

 Originally made as a project for school.
-I was made from scratch using HTML and CSS. 💻
+It was made from scratch using HTML and CSS. 💻

 I the future I plan on updated the profile site with inplemented functionallity using other programing languages.